 Patrick Roberts needs no introduction to Celtic fans after his spectacular form last season which saw him score 11 goals in 47 appearances and set up countless others, which helped to make him a fans favourite and number one signing target after his initial loan expired.
 Although his return to Paradise is on anther loan deal, his willingness to push the move through ahead of potential transfers to Southampton and Nice highlight that the affection the Celtic fans have shown Roberts is a two way love affair.
 Having the dynamic winger back to terrorise defences in Scotland and in the Champions League is a mouth watering prospect.

 Not being a big follower of French top flight, never mind youth or lower league football, the name of Odsonne Edouard is, I must admit, a new one to me.
-Having done the same internet as most readers my first impressions are that he looks like a talented prospect who needs an arena in which in to develop his game and a coach who can get the best out of him; something Rodgers is great at.
+Having done the same internet research as most readers my first impressions are that he looks like a talented prospect who needs an arena in which in to develop his game and a coach who can get the best out of him; something Rodgers is great at.
 In light of Moussa Dembele’s current injury and Leigh Griffiths being the only fit senior centre forward in the squad, Celtic were calling out for a third option.
 Young, talented (by all accounts), and hungry for an opportunity to shine Edouard might just fit the bill.

 Jonny Hayes and Kundai Benyu complete Celtic’s incoming transfers for the summer with both likely to play bit part roles throughout the season.
 The recent re-signing of Patrick Roberts will see Hayes slip to fourth choice winger with Sinclair and Forrest also ahead of him in the pecking order, while at only 19 Benyu is certainly more of a player for the future who will look to benefit from picking up appearances in the Cups or when first teamers are rested.